Rikulf/linux_configs/vim/PACKAGE_HANDLING.md

 Update your local copies of the plugins.

- git submodule update --remote --merge
+ git submodule update --remote --merge --recursive

 Then copy the .vim folder into $HOME.